 We serve many of the leading companies engaged in the exploration and development of North American onshore conventional and unconventional oil and natural gas reserves.
 Our customers are primarily independent major oil and gas companies.
-We actively support these customer operations from over 35 service facilities located in the key major shale basins.
-We manage our business in these basins on a geographic basis, including the Southwest Region (the Permian Basin and the Eagle Ford), the Rocky Mountains Region (the Bakken, Williston, DJ, Uinta, Powder River, Piceance and Niobrara basins) and the Northeast Region (the Marcellus and Utica as well as the Mid-Continent STACK and SCOOP and Haynesville).
+We actively support these customer operations from over 35 principal service facilities located in the key major shale basins.
+We operate in three segments on a geographic basis, including the Southwest Region (the Permian Basin and the Eagle Ford), the Rocky Mountains Region (the Bakken, Williston, DJ, Uinta, Powder River, Piceance and Niobrara basins) and the Northeast/Mid-Con Region (the Marcellus and Utica as well as the Mid-Continent STACK and SCOOP and Haynesville).
 Our revenues, operating profits and identifiable assets are primarily attributable to these three reportable geographic segments.
 However, while we manage our business based upon these regional groupings, our assets and our technical personnel are deployed on a dynamic basis across all of our service facilities to optimize utilization and profitability.

 We work with our customers to provide engineered solutions across the entire lifecycle of the well, by streamlining operations, reducing non-productive time and developing cost effective solutions and customized tools for our customers' most challenging service needs, which include technically complex unconventional wells requiring extended reach horizontal laterals with greater completion intensity per well.
-During the year ended January 31, 2019 ("Fiscal 2018"), revenue growth reflected a double-digit percentage increase in the number of new customers and a significant increase in the breadth of services provided to existing customers as compared with the same period in the prior year.
+We believe long-term revenue growth opportunities will continue to be driven by increases in the number of new customers served and the breadth of services we offer to existing and prospective customers.

 We offer a variety of targeted services that are differentiated by the technical competence and experience of our field service engineers and their deployment of a broad portfolio of specialized tools and equipment.
-Our innovative and adaptive approach to proprietary tool design has been employed by our in-house research and development ("R&D") organization and, in selected instances, by our technology partners to develop tools covered by 14 patents and 23 U.S. and foreign pending patent applications as well as 20 additional proprietary tools.
+Our innovative and adaptive approach to proprietary tool design has been employed by our in-house research and development ("R&D") organization and, in selected instances, by our technology partners to develop tools covered by 20 patents and 18 U.S. and foreign pending patent applications.
 Our technology partners include manufacturing and engineering companies that produce tools, which we design and utilize in our service offerings.

-We utilize outside, dedicated manufacturers to produce our products, which, in many cases, our engineers have developed from the input and requests from our customers and customer-facing managers, thereby maintaining the integrity of our intellectual property while avoiding manufacturing startup and maintenance costs.
+We utilize contract manufacturers to produce our products, which, in many cases, our engineers have developed from input and requests from our customers and customer-facing managers, thereby maintaining the integrity of our intellectual property while avoiding manufacturing startup and maintenance costs.
 We have found that doing so leverages our technical strengths as well as those of our technology partners.
-These services and related products, or PSLs, are modest in cost to the customer relative to its other well construction expenditures but have a high cost of failure and are, therefore, "mission critical" to our customers' outcomes.
+These services and related products, or PSLs, are modest in cost to the customer relative to other well construction expenditures but have a high cost of failure and are, therefore, "mission critical" to our customers' outcomes.
 We believe our customers have come to depend on our decades of combined field experience to execute on some of the most challenging problems they face.
-We believe we are well positioned as a company for continued growth, as the oil and gas industry continues to drill and complete thousands of increasingly complex wells each year and as thousands of older legacy wells require remediation.
+We believe we are well positioned as a company to service customers when they are drilling and completing complex wells and remediating older legacy wells.